Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Resources → Computation → Resources

 With more resources, an AGI can increase its computational power — by acquiring more hardware and more energy production.
-With more computation, it can build more-complex systems to defend its existing resources — and to acquire more resources.
+Then, with more computation, it can build more-complex systems to defend its existing resources — and to acquire more resources.

-In this way, this complexity barrier process is like encryption.
+In this way, this complexity barrier process is similar to encryption.
 With more computation, reversing the "encryption" becomes more difficult.
-However, it can be applied to physical resources rather than just data.
+However, it can be applied to physical-world resources rather than just data.

-This possibility of "physical encryption" forces AGIs to race to acquire more computational resources than the other AGIs, which then develops into an intense competitive arms race.
+This possibility of "resource encryption" forces AGIs to race to acquire more computational resources than the other AGIs, which then develops into an intense competitive arms race.

 Even the possibility of this resource capture behavior creates pressure for AGIs to race to develop this capability in the first place.